-The instructors for this software engineering course use an inverted classroom concept for teaching the class, as described by [11].
+The instructors for this software engineering course use an inverted classroom concept for teaching the class, as described by [12].
 The students watch a video lecture before each class.
 During the class, the students and instructor discuss the concepts taught in the recorded lecture.
 For the agile development processes class, instead of discussing the concepts, the instructor holds the previously defined boot camp workshop.

 After the exercise, the students voluntarily completed a questionnaire.
 The students were told that the answers were anonymous and would not affect their grade for the course.
-They were also told that the purpose of the questionnaire was to get their input on the Agile LEGO® Workshop teaching method and to see how much they learned.
+They were also told that the purpose of the questionnaire was to get their input on the Agile LEGO® Workshop teaching method and to measure how many students learned the targeted concepts.

 The questionnaire has three types of questions.
-Three questions ask the students their opinion on the teaching method and whether they think it is better than a lecture on the topic.
+Three of the questions ask the students their opinion on the teaching method and whether they think it is better than a lecture on the topic.
 Two of the remaining five questions deal with two concepts taught only in the recorded lecture.
 These questions measure whether the recording alone taught the information.
 The final three questions are drawn from a pool of five questions on concepts taught both in the recorded lecture and in the workshop.

 The process and questionnaire will be continued with future classes to gather more data to further confirm or disprove the effectiveness of this teaching method.
-Our current sample consists of 78 students, split between two sections of the course, both of which were offered in the Winter 2011 quarter.
+Our current sample consists of 78 students, split between two sections of the course, both of which were offered in the Winter quarter of 2011.